Serra da Mantiqueira: Mountain Range (Brazil)

-The Serra da Mantiqueira is a mountain range that spans approximately 320 km (200 mi) across three Brazilian states: São Paulo, Rio de Janeiro and Minas Gerais.
-Rivers formed in these mountains supply a large number of cities in the Southeast Region of Brazil with water.
+The Serra da Mantiqueira is a mountain range that spans approximately 200 miles across three Brazilian states: São Paulo, Rio de Janeiro and Minas Gerais.
+Rivers formed in these mountains supply a number of cities in the Southeast Region of Brazil with water.

 Serra da Mantiqueira